Image biomarker standardisation initiative: Local intensity features 9ST6

 \section{Local intensity features\id{9ST6}}

 Voxel intensities within a defined neighbourhood around a center voxel are used to compute local intensity features.
 Unlike many other feature sets, local features do not draw solely on intensities within the ROI.
-While only voxels within the ROI intensity map are used as a center voxel, the corresponding local neighbourhood draws upon all voxels regardless of being in an ROI.
+While only voxels within the ROI intensity map can be used as a center voxel, the local neighbourhood draws upon all voxels regardless of being in an ROI.